intoc/csm/readme.md

 - The csm GUI will always try to load *default.xml* at start if `-sfile` isn't specified in the command line arguments, but you can load other files afterwards.
 - Use `{title}` in `-outfile` to include the archive/directory/header title in the output file name or path.
 For example, `-outfile="../{title} CS.jpg"` will put the output file in the parent directory of the directory containing the source file or directory, with a name like "My Favorite Photos CS.jpg".
+- All file sources are checked for images recursively.
+If your sources contain small files that you don't want to include in the output, use the `-mindiminput` parameter to filter out small images.